What is Cloud Security?

 However, because the cloud environment offers limited visibility, compliance audits are extremely difficult without the use of specialized tools.
 Cloud compliance tools can perform automated, continuous compliance checks, and submit real-time alerts when they identify misconfigurations.

-Cloud Security Solutions Landscape
+Defending Your Cloud: Cloud Security Solutions and Technologies

 Here are the primary security solutions used to secure cloud infrastructure: